wl-training/counter-app/README.md

 Step 1
 ------
 * build and run the application using `docker-compose up –d`
-* notice how compose creates a volume that‘s defined in the `docker-compose.yml` before creating the actual containers.
+* notice how compose creates a (named) volume that‘s defined in the `docker-compose.yml` before creating the actual containers.
 You will also see that the volume‘s lifetime is independent from the lifetime of the containers
 - use `docker-compose logs –f`  to attach to see what‘s going on inside the containers
 - access the website (see grey button for the port 5000) and see how the counter is working (see it increasing when you refresh the page)